Flatness problem: Einstein–Cartan theory

 The flatness problem is naturally solved by the Einstein–Cartan–Sciama–Kibble theory of gravity, without an exotic form of matter required in inflationary theory.
 This theory extends general relativity by removing a constraint of the symmetry of the affine connection and regarding its antisymmetric part, the torsion tensor, as a dynamical variable.
-It has no free parameters.
-Including torsion gives the correct conservation law for the total (orbital plus intrinsic) angular momentum of matter in the presence of gravity.
 The minimal coupling between torsion and Dirac spinors obeying the nonlinear Dirac equation generates a spin-spin interaction which is significant in fermionic matter at extremely high densities.
-Such an interaction averts the unphysical big bang singularity, replacing it with a bounce at a finite minimum scale factor, before which the Universe was contracting.
-The rapid expansion immediately after the big bounce explains why the present Universe at largest scales appears spatially flat, homogeneous and isotropic.
+A density on the order of 1038 times the density of a neutron star is needed for torsion affects to be significant.
+This can generate a rapid expansion to explain why the present Universe at largest scales appears spatially flat, homogeneous and isotropic.
 As the density of the Universe decreases, the effects of torsion weaken and the Universe smoothly enters the radiation-dominated era.